lj020326/ansible-datacenter/README.md

     For more information go [here](http://docs.ansible.com/playbooks_vault.html).
     Also, [see here for an example of the vault file used for this project](vars/README.md)

-The vault file used has to have the name private_vars.yml.
-Ensure your editor environment variable is set or it defaults to vim.
+    The vault file used has to have the name vars/vault.yml.
+    ```shell
     # create private file
     ansible-vault create vars/vault.yml
+    ```

     Running the command above will ask you for a password to encrypt with, and open an editor.
 In that file set the variables highlighted in the vault.yml.example file.

 ## Jenkins Pipeline Usage